-In 1889, in an attempt to beat the fictional record in Jules Verne’s Around the World in Eighty Days, Nellie circled the globe in 72 days, six hours, traveling by boat, train, and rickshaw.
+In 1889, in an attempt to beat the fictional record in Jules Verne’s Around the World in Eighty Days, Nellie set off on a trip around the world.
+By carriage, boat, rickshaw, and train, Nellie circled the globe.
+She completed her journey in 72 days, 6 hours, 11 minutes, and 42 seconds.
+She came home with a pet monkey she had found in Singapore.
 The much publicized trip made her byname a celebrated synonym for a female star reporter.
-Nellie went on to cover World War I as a reporter in Europe.